Want a new leap of confidence when smiling or eating?

 What are porcelain crowns?

 A tooth crown (commonly know as tooth caps) is a porcelain cap made from pure ceramic placed over a carefully prepared natural or dental implant.
-Once the crown is permanently cemented, your smile and chewing ability is like that or even better than your natural teeth.
+Once the crown is permanently cemented, your smile and chewing ability are like that or even better than your natural teeth.
 It is used in the case of tooth restoration, for teeth that has gone past the stage of protection by simple white fillings or inlays / onlays, or for extensive cosmetic changes to a person’s smile.

 £327 All ceramic crown